lemocla/neon-hangman/documentation/testing/user_stories_testing.md

   - ### **As a player playing the game, I want to see how many letters there are in the hidden word so that I can plan my guesses.**

     - #### **T07 Acceptance criteria**
-        - When the hidden word is displayed, I can clearly see the letter boxes that indicates how many letters there are in the hidden word.
+        - When the hidden word is displayed, I can clearly see the letter boxes that indicate how many letters there are in the hidden word.

     - #### **T07 Result:** PASS